I will give thanks to you,

 The People Obey

-14 The Lord stirred up the spirit of Zerubbabel, the son of Shealtiel, governor of Judah, and the spirit of Joshua, the son of Jehozadak, the high priest, and the spirit of all the remnant of the people; and they came and worked on the house of the Lord of Hosts, their God, 15 in the 24th day of the month, in the sixth month, in the second year of Darius the king.
+14 The Lord stirred up the spirit of Zerubbabel, the son of Shealtiel, governor of Judah, and the spirit of Joshua, the son of Jehozadak, the high priest, and the spirit of all the remnant of the people, and they came and worked on the house of the Lord of Hosts, their God, 15 on the 24th day of the sixth month, in the second year of Darius the king.

 Greater Glory in the New Temple

 1 On the 21st day of the seventh month, the word of the Lord came through Haggai the prophet, saying, 2 “Speak now to Zerubbabel, the son of Shealtiel, governor of Judah, and to Joshua, the son of Jehozadak, the high priest, and to the remnant of the people, saying, 3 ‘Who is left among you who saw this house in its former glory?
 How do you see it now?
 In comparison, is it not, in your eyes, like nothing?

 4 Yet now be strong, Zerubbabel,’

 says the Lord.

 ‘Be strong, Joshua, son of Jehozadak, the high priest.

 Be strong, all you people of the land,’